ProjetPP/PPP-QuestionParsing-Grammatical/demo/README.md

 ## Examples

-Here is some example on the input question `Where is the capital of Belgium?`.
+Here is some examples on the input question `Where is the capital of Belgium?`.

 * Save the dependency graph in dot format into `demo.dot`:
 ```bash